 Nota bene: If you buy through the links in this article, we may earn a small share of the profits.

-If you experience below-freezing temperatures at any point during the year (we’re looking at you, Midwest), we demand you add a pair of flannel-lined jeans in your arsenal of boots and puffer jackets this winter.
-No ifs, ands or buts — a frigid day is not the time to play tough guy with those basketball shorts, and we don’t expect you, a reader with places to be, to hibernate in sweats all winter.
+If you experience below-freezing temperatures at any point during the year (we’re looking at you, Midwest), we demand you forgo your typical comfy denim and add a pair of flannel-lined jeans to your arsenal of boots and waxed trucker jackets this fall and winter.
+No ifs, ands or buts — a frigid day is not the time to play tough guy with those basketball shorts, and we don’t expect you, a well-appointed reader with places to be, to hibernate in sweats all winter.

 - Best Bang For Your Buck: Carhartt Relaxed Fit Straight Leg Jeans